department-of-veterans-affairs/vets-website/va-gov/pages/view-va-payment-history.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 If your decision notice shows at least a 10% disability rating, you’ll get your first payment within 15 days.
-We’ll pay you either by direct deposit or check.

 If you don’t get a payment after 15 days, please call the Veterans Help Line at <a href="tel:+18008271000">1-800-827-1000</a>.
 We're here Monday through Friday, 8:00 a.m. to 9:00 p.m.
 (ET).